Celebrating and rewarding success

 Endurance Riding Success

 In 2013 Amy McAuley, represented Team Ireland at the International Endurance Rides in Abu Dhabi and Dubai and placed 2nd in both competitions.
 Also a member of the local Seih Assalam Endurance team in Dubai, Amy finished 5th in the President’s Cup for Ladies earlier that year.
-Amy will be the only rider from Seih Assalam competing in the World Cup in Paris later this year.
+Amy was the only rider from Seih Assalam competing in the World Cup in Paris.

 Performing Arts Success